MachineLemonade/docs/v0.9/ee-upgrade-guide.md

 ![Deployment Configure](https://assets2.astronomer.io/main/docs/upgrade-guide/upgrade-guide-deployment-configure.png)

-**Note:** You can expect to hit a `404 Error` if you try to acces the Airflwo UI for any Airflow deployment that you have not upgraded.
+**Note:** You can expect to hit a `404 Error` if you try to acces the Airflow UI for any Airflow deployment that you have not upgraded.

 ### Update your Dockerfile

-Let's make sure your image builds with the latest Astronomer version.

-In your `Dockerfile`, change the `FROM` statement to:
+The image in the Dockerfile should match with the new version of Astronomer In your `Dockerfile`, change the `FROM` statement to:

 ```
-FROM astronomerinc/ap-airflow:0.9.1-1.10.3-onbuild
+FROM astronomerinc/ap-airflow:0.9.2-1.10.3-onbuild
 ```

 ### Upgrade your CLI

-As a final step, you'll need to upgrade the Astronomer CLI to our latest version - `v0.9.2`.
+As a final step, you'll need to upgrade the Astronomer CLI to a matching version

 To upgrade versions, run: